hereiswxs/VLA-MisAlign/README.md

 ## Overview

-This repository provides the official implementation and experimental benchmarks for our paper "Breaking Cross-modal Alignment in Embodied Intelligence: A Multimodal Adversarial Attack Framework for Vision-Language-Action Models."
-We systematically expose critical vulnerabilities in contemporary VLA models through a novel multimodal adversarial attack framework (MAVLA).
+This repository provides the official implementation and experimental benchmarks for our paper “Can We Trust VLA Models?
+Undermining Behavioral Reliability via Cross-Modal Alignment Disruption.”
+We systematically investigate the behavioral reliability risks of contemporary Vision-Language-Action (VLA) models by revealing how disruptions in cross-modal alignment can propagate through the perception–decision–action pipeline and induce erroneous robotic behaviors.

+To expose this vulnerability, we propose VLA-MisAlign, a semantic-guided multimodal adversarial attack framework that operates as a plug-and-play front-end for VLA models.
+By injecting visually imperceptible perturbations into task-relevant and structure-sensitive image regions, VLA-MisAlign weakens the semantic correspondence between visual observations and language instructions while preserving visual fidelity.
+Extensive experiments on LIBERO and LIBERO-Plus, together with real-world robotic evaluations, demonstrate that VLA-MisAlign significantly reduces task success rates across diverse VLA architectures, highlighting the critical role of cross-modal alignment in trustworthy embodied intelligence.

 ---